 Annual BBQ -Chair Yvette Crane.
 Plans and prepares our lovely annual get together

 Work bee – When needed all the members and volunteers are invited by email.
 It is amazing what can be accomplished in one or two hours with some effort and team work.
 There is no commitment needed just show up and lend a hand.
+NOTE Until COVID restrictions are lifted there will be no scheduled work bees.

 Mentors -If you would like to share your knowledge and take a novice gardener under your wing please Contact Grow Regina to volunteer as a mentor.